spatiotemporal-data/spatiotemporal-data.github.io/index.md

 - Intelligent & Sustainable Transportation Systems
 - Optimization & Decision Making

+This project presents some spatiotemporal methods with data-driven machine learning:

+-

 This project handles various spatiotemporal data:

 - [Analyzing millions of taxi trips in the City of Chicago](https://spatiotemporal-data.github.io/Chicago-mobility/taxi-data/)